-Transit laws in Japan
+Traffic laws in Japan

-- Do not drive drunk
+- do not drive drunk

 - Driving using cell phone

-- Pedal drunk
+- drunk pedaling

 Technologies applied in traffic

-- Smart traffic lights
+- smart traffic lights

 - Public transportation

 The number of accidents involving people over 65 years of age in Japan is significant.
-With that in mind, Japanese engineers have developed devices that will assist drivers during maneuvers and handling the vehicle, in general.
+With that in mind, Japanese engineers have developed devices that will assist drivers during maneuvers and handling the vehicle in general.
 The idea is to reduce accidents among people of this age group.